grimmer0125/search-github-starred/README.md

 # search-github-starred
-Full-Text Search the readme, description, homepage and URL of your GitHub starred repository.
+Full-Text Search the readme, description, homepage and URL of your GitHub starred repository. ~~Try https://searchgithub.herokuapp.com~~ which is kept alive by synthetics of newrelic. **Update:** Since the AWS server is not paid so this site is not working.

 This is the missing function on GitHub.
 GitHub site only supplies the function to search repo-descripton and also only exact phrase match.
 This site supports both types.
 Type "A B" for phrase A B and type A B for sequence not important case.